Transcendent-Tapir/Glamorous-Gladiators/characters.md

 - When you have a height advantage on your opponent
 - When your opponent has a range advantage on you
 - When your opponent has a range disadvantage on you

+Be sure to tie your special techniques to your glam.
+If you like to use range and remain untoched, a special technique to retreat while attacking could be useful.
+Or if your glamor is related to strength, the ability to take a large hit and keep going would be thematic.